NATIVE PATHWAYS...

 MEET OUR STAFF!

-Geanna Capitan is a Laguna Pueblo member, and Diné adzáán, living on the homelands of the Tohono O’odham and Pascua Yaqui peoples.
-At Native Pathways she is a researcher, evaluator and facilitator.
+Laguna Pueblo member and Diné adzáán.
+At Native Pathways she is a researcher, evaluator, and facilitator.

 COLLABORATION PARTNERS

 Reimagine Research Group uses research and evaluation to help a diverse range of organizations better engage communities, define success, and measure outcomes from community-based perspectives.
-We use data, reflective practices, and capacity building to create pathways toward a strong sense of belonging.
+They use data, reflective practices, and capacity building to create pathways toward a strong sense of belonging.

 NATIVE